changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 all and well when we have type constructor literals such as False or True, but what happens when you don't have a literal?

+## Using pattern matching to narrow down runtime values

+Let's take a look at perhaps the simplest "hail Mary" approach where we just try to stick in an abstract variable and see what happens.

 ```
 function useAtRuntime(boolean: Boolean): NaturalNumber = {
     // Does this type check?